Virtual-Machines/ReactOS-VirtualBox/README.md

 [**Your OPINION is important**](https://github.com/Virtual-Machines/ReactOS-VirtualBox/issues/1) - Last update: 2020-10-31

-ReactOS **0.4.15** virtual machine with VirtualBox Guest Additions installed
+ReactOS **0.4.15 dev** virtual machine with VirtualBox Guest Additions installed

 **Experimental (alpha state)**, free and open-source operating system for amd64/i686 personal computers intended to be binary-compatible with computer programs and device drivers made for Windows Server 2003 and later versions